webpack-contrib/webpack-bundle-analyzer/README.md

 ### I don't see `gzip` or `parsed` sizes, it only shows `stat` size

-It happens when `webpack-bundle-analyzer` analyzes files that don't actually exist in your file system, for example when you work with `webpack-dev-server` that keeps all the files in RAM.
-If you use `webpack-bundle-analyzer` as a plugin you won't get any errors, however if you run it via CLI you get the error message in terminal:
+It happens when `umi-plugin-bundle-analyzer` analyzes files that don't actually exist in your file system, for example when you work with `webpack-dev-server` that keeps all the files in RAM.
+If you use `umi-plugin-bundle-analyzer` as a plugin you won't get any errors, however if you run it via CLI you get the error message in terminal:
 ```
 Couldn't parse bundle asset "your_bundle_name.bundle.js".
 Analyzer will use module sizes from stats file.
 ```
-To get more information about it you can read [issue #147](https://github.com/webpack-contrib/webpack-bundle-analyzer/issues/147).
+To get more information about it you can read [issue #147](https://github.com/webpack-contrib/umi-plugin-bundle-analyzer/issues/147).

 <h2 align="center">Maintainers</h2>